zlatozar/study-paip/ch06/Readme.md

 - This style of programming, where _pattern/action_ pairs are stored in a table, is called **data-driven programming**.
 It is a very flexible style that is appropriate for writing extensible systems.
+In our case it is very convenient because pattern is the same only function(predicate) that should be matched is different.
 - A function that looks up a data-driven function and calls it is called a **dispatch** function.

+##### A Set of Searching Tools

 - Read how [search is generalized](generalizing-search.md)
 - In general, a _search problem_ involves exploring from some starting state and investigating neighboring states until a solution is reached.